davidselassie/imagepipe/proposal.md

 * Unique ID
 * Image JPEG data
 * Upload timestamp
-* Artists name
 * Been mashed-up? flag

-Sources will need to be looked up by most recent upload timestamp, artist name, and mashed-up flag.
+Sources will need to be looked up by most recent upload timestamp and mashed-up flag.

 ### Mashup